top of page

 New Rider's Guide

-All of us were new riders once, and we were all helped by others.
+All of us were new to cycling once, and we were all helped by others.
 Here are the thoughts of some of the current club members on riding with the club.

 Your first club ride